lushen124/Universal-FE-Randomizer/README.md

 App Bundle:
 https://github.com/lushen124/Universal-FE-Randomizer/tree/master/Executables/MacOS - The ZIP file will extract an actual bundle that can be double clicked and run like usual (after any security settings that may try to stop you).
 If you don't know, MacOS apps are actually a folder in disguise, which is why Github shows it like one.

 **Requirements**: Like Windows, you need a JRE to run it, though most versions of MacOS have one included that should be sufficient.
 If it doesn't work, go ahead and grab the newest one at http://www.oracle.com/technetwork/java/javase/downloads/index.html.
-Tested with OS X 10.12 (Sierra).
+Tested with OS X 10.13 (High Sierra).

 ### GTK
 ![Randomizer Image](https://github.com/lushen124/Universal-FE-Randomizer/blob/master/Screenshots/Linux.png) ![Sample Image](https://github.com/lushen124/Universal-FE-Randomizer/blob/master/Screenshots/Linux-Game.png)